| Astrocytomas are

 biphasic age distribution, with two peak incidences at 6 to 12 years, and

+26 to 46 years, with a slight male preponderance.
 Most low grade astrocytomas in adults arise supratentorially; half are

 of typical histology, with the remaining consisting